 Refrigerator Organization

-With so many groceries to stow, it's important to keep your refrigerator clean and categorized.
-From sanitizing shelves and organizing items to tips for tossing perishables, we have every detail covered.
+and organizing items to tips for tossing perishables, we have every

 Grab Your Garbage Can As always, the first step to getting organized is figuring out what should stay and what should go.
 Go through your entire fridge and toss the items that you know you won’t eat (like Aunt Milly’s fruitcake) or food that’s expired (like the milk you bought before you went on vacation).